pyOpenSci/software-peer-review/appendices/editor-initial-response-template.md

 ### Please fill out our pre-review survey
-Before you get going on this review, please fill out our [pre-review survey](https://forms.gle/F9mou7S3jhe8DMJ16).
+Before beginning your review, please fill out our [pre-review survey](https://forms.gle/F9mou7S3jhe8DMJ16).
 This helps us improve all aspects of our review and better understand our community.
 No personal data will be shared from this survey - it will only be used in an aggregated format by our Executive Director to improve our processes and programs.
+- [ ] reviewer 1 survey completed.
+- [ ] reviewer 2 survey completed.
+- [ ] reviewers 3 (if applicable)

 The following resources will help you complete your review: